xiix0/scam/README.md

-Of course you have a purpose -- to find a purpose.
+They have been at a great feast of languages, and stolen the scraps.
+		-- William Shakespeare, "Love's Labour's Lost"